albaaguilera/GridworldRL/README.md

 # GridworldRL
-Single-agent and Multi-agent Reinforcement Learning in a simple Grid-world environment.
+Single-agent Reinforcement Learning in a simple Grid-world environment.

 Our agent, represented as a blue dot, needs to explore the environment to find a target located randomly each time.
 By trial and error, the agent finds the most optimal way to find the target.

-Compared **Value Iteration** (known transitions and rewards: model-based) with **Q-learning** (unknown transitions and rewards: model-free).
+We compare **Value Iteration** (known transitions and rewards: model-based) with **Q-learning** (unknown transitions and rewards: model-free).

 | **Feature**                         | **Value Iteration**                                                                                                                                     | **Q-learning**                                                                                          |
 |-------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|